Judge axes 3 of 4 lawyers in NFL concussion case

 PHILADELPHIA (AP) - The federal judge overseeing the $1 billion NFL concussion settlement has terminated three of four lawyers serving as class counsel.

-The surprise order Friday comes weeks after a hearing to air complaints about new rules that limit the doctors who can evaluate retired players for dementia and other brain injuries linked to concussions.
+The surprise order Friday afternoon comes just weeks after a hearing to air complaints about new rules that limit the doctors who can evaluate retired players for dementia and other brain injuries.

-Senior U.S. District Judge Anita Brody says the rules were needed to thwart fraud alleged by the NFL as the more than $1 billion settlement is disbursed.
+Senior U.S. District Judge Anita Brody says she imposed the 150-miles-from-home rule to thwart doctor shopping and potential fraud alleged by the NFL as the more than $1 billion settlement fund is disbursed.

-She has named New York lawyer Christopher Seeger as the only attorney left who can litigate on behalf of the 20,000-member class.
+She has named New York lawyer Christopher Seeger as the only attorney left who can handle issues on behalf of the 20,000-member class.

-Outgoing class counsel Gene Locks tells The Associated Press the ruling “extinguishes any remaining hope” that clients will be protected as they move through the contentious medical testing and award process.
+Outgoing class counsel Gene Locks tells The Associated Press the order Friday “extinguishes any remaining hope” that clients will be protected as they move through the contentious medical testing and award process.

+He told Brody at a hearing this month that there aren’t enough qualified neurologists, neuropsychologists and subspecialists taking part in the program to meet the close-to-home rule.

+“This court has been told, many times, in motions and in camera (chambers), factual arguments from the NFL that have been exaggerated and intended to limit their obligations to the players,” Locks said.

 Copyright © 2019 The Washington Times, LLC.